balbasty/nitorch/nitorch/_C/src/impl/README.md

 It would be better to try to reduce the stack size used by each thread.
 I could precompute less stuff, which would mean more ops but less stack (maybe we don't care that much on the GPU).

+**FOLLOW UP NOTE:** I wanted to avoid that from the start because template meta-programming can rapidly become a mess, but it's become clear that optimizing stack size is very important for us.
+Compiling with a single (static) maximum  number of channels means using huge amounts of VRAM for nothing in very basic cases (we commonly have only 3-5 channels).
+I've now changed the implemantation of `relax` and `precond` so that the maximum number of channels (which defines the size of our static arrays) depends on the effective number of channels used at runtime.
+This means dynamically dispatching on the number of channels and hessian type.
+My first try dispatched on the exact number of channels, which optimized stack size, but made the compilation extremely slow (since the same code must be compiled for all possible number of channels: 1 to 512 [or another dev-defined number]).
+Instead, I now set the maximum number of channels (i.e. the static array size) to the smallest possible power of two.
+E.g., 1 channel -> 1 max_channel, 2->2, (3,4)->4, (5,6,7,8)->8, etc. Compilation now ends in finite time (but is still quite slow).